Thermal blinds: how do they work and are they effective?

 If you're looking to keep your house warm and reduce bills, then thermal blinds are a cheaper alternative to installing energy-efficient windows

 When the weather turns frosty, your windows are one of your home's most vulnerable points for letting in the cold.
-Many of us already use window dressings such as lined curtains to retain warmth, but have you considered a thermal blind?
+Many of us already draught-proof our windows and use extra dressings such as lined curtains to retain warmth, but have you considered a thermal blind?

-Thermal blinds range from specially constructed fabric that help retain warmth and block out cool air, to more affordable alternatives, which feature special coatings that help improve insulation.
+Thermal blinds range from bespoke blinds specially constructed to help retain warmth and block out cool air, to more affordable alternatives using special coatings that help improve insulation.
 Here’s our pick of what’s available online:

 Thermal Blinds